Marijuana Party (Canada)

-Candidates appear on election ballots under the short form "Radical Marijuana" and their status is similar to that of independent candidates.
-Although governed by the Canada Elections Act, the Marijuana Party is a "decentralized" party, without by-laws, charter or constitution that govern its operations.
-Its Electoral District Associations are autonomous units of the party as a whole.
+Candidates appeared on election ballots under the short form "Radical Marijuana" and their status was similar to that of independent candidates.
+Although governed by the Canada Elections Act, the Marijuana Party was a "decentralized" party, without by-laws, charter or constitution that govern its operations.
+Its Electoral District Associations were autonomous units of the party as a whole.

+In October 2025, the party lost its registration with Elections Canada.

 History

 The party was founded by Marc-Boris St-Maurice in February 2000.
 In the November 2000 federal election, the party nominated candidates in 73 ridings in seven provinces and won 66,419 votes (0.52% of national popular vote).
+St-Maurice came within 13 votes of a third place finish in the riding of Laurier-Saint Marie, finishing ahead of the New Democratic, Progressive Conservative, Alliance, and Marxist–Leninist candidates.

 In January and May 2004, changes were made to Canada's electoral laws which significantly reduced the fundraising abilities of the Marijuana Party; specifically, the elections law was amended so that most of the Marijuana Party's political contribution tax credit scheme was criminalized.
 The result of those changes was a very significant drop in the party's funding by 95%.
 As of 2004, parties with more than two per cent of the national vote were eligible to receive $2 per year per individual vote, as well as have the majority of their election expenses refunded.
 Small parties unable to secure two per cent of the vote do not qualify for any subsidy from votes or for election expenses.
 In the June 2004 federal election, the party nominated 71 candidates, but won only 33,590 votes (0.25% of the national popular vote).

 On February 28, 2005, founder St-Maurice announced his intention to join the Liberal Party in order to work for liberalized marijuana laws from within the governing party.
 Many former Marijuana Party members have joined one of the mainstream political parties (NDP, Liberal, Conservative, or Green) in order to push for reform from within.
 In 2005, Elections Canada recognized Blair T. Longley as the new party leader following St-Maurice's resignation.

 In the January 2006 federal election, the party ran candidates in 23 ridings and received 9,275 votes (0.06% of the national popular vote).
 In the Nunavut riding, however, the party's candidate won 7.88% of all ballots cast and finished in fourth place, ahead of the Greens.